ZenShouko/JRPG-Platform-Designer/README.md

 *By placing the platform file inside the correct folder, the game will automatically read and render it!*

 ### A brief breakdown of how to use the the features
-**Foreach action that is performed, you need to click on the corresponding pencil button ✏️ next to the action.
-This will set the action to what you've picked.
-Now you can click on the platform to perform the desired action.**
+**Clicking on the pencil button [✏️] will activate the current action.
+Leftclicking on the preview grid will draw on it, rightclicking will remove.**

 #### #Platform properties
 *Allows to set the name and the amount of cells of a platform.*